toji/toji.dev/webgpu-particles/basics/index.md

 @group(1) @binding(0) var<storage, read_write> particles: array<Particle>;
 ```

-Because `position` is the only member we just as easily could have declared the storage binding as an `array<vec3f>`, but we can also predict that we'll be expanding that in the very near future so it makes sense to use a struct from the very beginning.
+> **Note:** Because `position` is the only member we just as easily could have declared the storage binding as an `array<vec3f>`, but we can also predict that we'll be expanding that in the very near future so it makes sense to use a struct from the very beginning.

 To create the buffer needed to bind to that array, we need to know how big it should be.
-Fortunately, that's pretty simple, it's just the size in bytes of a single particle times the maximum number of particles we want our system to handle.
-We can just pick an arbitrary number for our max particle count, like 1000.
+At minimum it needs to be the size in bytes of a single particle times the maximum number of particles we want our system to handle.
+For our max particle count We can just pick an arbitrary number, like 1000.
+(We're starting small.)
 The size of the particle struct can be trickier, and requires you to know the [alignment and size rules](https://www.w3.org/TR/WGSL/#alignment-and-size) used by WGSL.
 For example a `vec3f` in WGSL takes 12 bytes (4 bytes per `f32` * 3) but must align on 16 byte boundaries.
 So the array will need **16 bytes per particle** even though the only member is technically 12 bytes in size.

-If this kind of size calculation sounds complicated, then I highly recommend making use of [WebGPU Fundamentals' Offset Computer](https://webgpufundamentals.org/webgpu/lessons/resources/wgsl-offset-computer.html#x=5d00000100f200000000000000003d888b0237284d3025f2381bcb288a12586e1dfe1d0334d1445ee31ad5803c7e94d7c23387ff226438a6b544e8abab884002cb4bbaa4861f05ecebc7592f2c0b63b1f3615d836981b1de7edf9b1feec3b6a8c75c6d618cea38f947fc8a49859041e05233a5360f58edd3f20c285745a052f789d3731497c85b60f88ddcdf8f9b1b74d7ab8000f6dae6f7cdb4bab5315664adb2ec2bcbe70e92d03013a6c16100d9df9bedb16318e624845b535346a4fef97c65), which lets you plug in your own struct and see an easy-to-understand visualization of how the values are laid out by WGSL.
+If this kind of size calculation sounds confusing, then I highly recommend making use of [WebGPU Fundamentals' Offset Computer](https://webgpufundamentals.org/webgpu/lessons/resources/wgsl-offset-computer.html#x=5d00000100f200000000000000003d888b0237284d3025f2381bcb288a12586e1dfe1d0334d1445ee31ad5803c7e94d7c23387ff226438a6b544e8abab884002cb4bbaa4861f05ecebc7592f2c0b63b1f3615d836981b1de7edf9b1feec3b6a8c75c6d618cea38f947fc8a49859041e05233a5360f58edd3f20c285745a052f789d3731497c85b60f88ddcdf8f9b1b74d7ab8000f6dae6f7cdb4bab5315664adb2ec2bcbe70e92d03013a6c16100d9df9bedb16318e624845b535346a4fef97c65), which lets you plug in your own struct and see an easy-to-understand visualization of how the values are laid out by WGSL.
+This is how it visualizes our simple particle struct:

 ![Size of our particle struct as calculated by the offset computer](../media/offset-computer-1.png)